pypeaday/aoc-2021-kedro-playground/docs/source/index.rst

-.. new_kedro_project documentation master file, created by sphinx-quickstart.
+.. aoc_2021 documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project new_kedro_project's API docs!
+Welcome to project aoc_2021's API docs!
 =============================================

 .. toctree::